Bush, Brazilian or Somewhere In Between: A Timeline of Pubic Hair Trends

 By 2013, some began to buck the bare trend.
 Gwyneth Paltrow, who for some reason is still publicly discussing her pubic hair, told Ellen DeGeneres that she was rocking "a '70s vibe."
 The following year, American Apparel made waves by dressing mannequins with merkins.
 Porn also became more diversified, with endless niches for any interest, including those with affinities for full bushes.
 Pants, thankfully, eventually rose back to the belly button range.

-Now, anything goes.
-A 2016 study found that 62 percent of women reported waxing or shaving themselves bare, while 22 percent claimed to trimming or grooming to a lesser extent.
+So, is pubic hair coming back?
+The answer is yes—and no. A 2016 study found that 62 percent of women reported waxing or shaving themselves bare, while 22 percent claimed to trimming or grooming to a lesser extent.
 The remaining 16 percent go au naturel.

 Since then, because everything comes back around, even sugaring has found its way back onto spa menus.
 (Cleopatra would approve.)
 So, what's next in pubic hair styles?
 Our best guess: The resurgence in low-intervention pubic hair will be popular for just long enough, then we'll rip it all out with Brazilians again, then continue cycling through the styles for, well, ever.